cedx/open.php/doc/usage/api.md

 The function returns the spawned child process, an instance of the [`\Symfony\Component\Process\Process` class](https://symfony.com/doc/current/components/process.html).
 You would normally not need to use this for anything, but it can be useful if you'd like to perform operations directly on the spawned process.

+!!! info
+    The function uses the command `start` on Windows, `open` on macOS and `xdg-open` on other platforms.

 ## Options
 The behavior of the `Open\open()` function can be customized using the following options.

 ### string **application**
 Specify the application to open the target with.

 The application name is platform dependent.
-For example, Goole Chrome is `google chrome` on macOS, `google-chrome` on Linux and `chrome` on Windows.
+For example, Goole Chrome is `chrome` on Windows, `google-chrome` on Linux and `google chrome` on macOS.

 You may also pass in the application's full path.
 For example on Windows Subsystem for Linux, this can be `"/mnt/c/Program Files (x86)/Google/Chrome/Application/chrome.exe"`.